-1 Introduction
+29.1 Introduction

 The forward motion of technology is unrelenting.
 It's hard to think of anything else that has affected the economy and society in such a fundamental way.
 The Second Industrial Revolution occurred as the clock chimed in the 20th century.
 It ushered in electricity, the petrochemical industry, and the internal combustion engine.
-It's ramifications were enormous.
+Its ramifications were enormous.
 Electricity and the internal combustion engine changed the workplace since many manual tasks could now be mechanized.
-This combined with fertilizers reduced the need for farm labor.
-Along with the automobile it encouraged the rise of cities and suburbs.
+This combined with chemical fertilizers reduced the need for farm labor.
+Along with the automobile the reduction in the demand for farm labor encouraged the rise of cities and suburbs.
 Electricity also meant that the home could be mechanized.
 The mechanization of the home and industry allowed women to enter the labor force.
-This provided a catalyst for bestowing women's rights in the workplace.1
+This provided a catalyst for bestowing women's rights in the workplace.
+I

 The Information Age (or the Third Industrial Revolution) is also transforming the economy and society.
 The ENIAC, the first general purpose computer, was set to work at the University of Pennsylvania in 1945.
 Machines like this were first used in academic and industrial research to perform calculations that were impractical or impossible to do manually.
 By the 1960s it was apparent that computers could be used to sort, store, process, and retrieve large volumes of data.
 Networking and the personal computers came online in the 1970s and the 1980s.
 All of this reduced the need for labor on factory floors, by using numerically controlled machines and flexible manufacturing, and eliminated the need for battalions of clerks, pools of secretaries, scores of purchasing and sales agents, and layers of supervisors and administrators.
 The recent rise of artificial intelligence is reducing the need for routine mental labor.
+The information age has also changed the household.
+Think about the hours saved from online shopping.
+Telecommuting allows parents to stay home with their children.
+People can now keep in touch easier with family and friends via social media and telecommuting, so distance matters less.
+Online dating has made it easier for singles to find mates.